 General summary of how management of NAPB has been going

 2) Review of membership renewals – what were the specific issues?
-Number of reminders sent by e-mail (up to us), summary of names of previous members that did not renew - Ian will communicate the list of names for memberships that were not reviewed and allow us to e-mail reminders directly.
+Number of reminders sent by e-mail (up to us), summary of names of previous members that did not renew - Ian will communicate the list of names for memberships that were not renewed and allow us to e-mail reminders directly.
 Will not make automated membership renewals possible as an option; this is not done for Tri-society memberships either.

 Donn C – membership committee is working on this.
 We send first message to renew the membership and one reminder.
 Peggy OA sent third email as a reminder to those that still did not renew, similar to how Todd C. has handled it last year.